 Nye will discuss the impact of supply and demand of labour on wages as well as the imperfections of the labour market and how leading economists suggest we change it.

 Nye is an analyst at the Resolution Foundation, where his research focuses on the labour market, and specifically on the issue of low pay.

 What Goes Up...
 Financial Market Crashes Bobby Seagull, Secondary Maths teacher and Doctorate candidate

 Having been a trader at Lehman Brothers, Bobby witnessed first-hand what it was like to be at the heart of a global financial crisis.
-Bobby will share his experience of a crash and discuss why humanity seems to repeat market bubbles, speculation, crashes and crises.
+Bobby will discuss why humanity seems to repeat market bubbles, speculation, crashes and crises.